Sajidameen2323/mediapp/THEME.md

 ## Application Color Palette

 The application primarily utilizes the **default Tailwind CSS color palette**.
 The following list details the specific color names and shades that have been identified in use across the application's UI components.
-For a comprehensive list of all default colors and their shades, please refer to the official [Tailwind CSS Default Color Palette documentation](https://tailwindcss.com/docs/customizing-colors#default-color-palette).

 ### Amber
 - **Shades:** 300